Everything You Need to Know About ETIAS

 Do children have to apply for the ETIAS?

-Travelers of every age, from infants to the elderly, will be required to apply for the ETIAS when they plan to enter any Schengen Zone country.
+Travelers of every age, from infants to the elderly, will be required to complete an ETIAS application when they plan to enter any Schengen Zone country.
 The legal guardian of minors must complete the application on their behalf.
 However, the application fee is waived for applicants under the age of 18 and over the age of 70.

 Once I receive the ETIAS will I be able to travel anywhere in the Schengen Zone?